vijaygill/wg-ui-plus/README.md

 7. Now you can add tunnel on your desired device by going to Peer page again and clicking on "Edit" button to show the QR code (or download .conf file).
 8. That's it.
 Your client should be able to access the samba shares on NAS.

-## Features
-Functionality implemented/yet to be implemented so far (getting ready for first release)
-- [x] Manage targets - Add/Edit/Disable.
-  - [x] Add/Remove Peer-Groups to/from Target thus allowing/denying access.
-- [x] Manage Peers - Add/Edit/Disable.
-  - [x] Add/Remove Peers from Peer-Groups, thus allowing/denying access to the targets a Peer-Group is associated with.
-- [x] Manage Peer-Groups - Add/Edit/Disable
-  - [x] Add/Remove Targets to/from Peer-Groups, thus allowing/denying access.
-- [x] Live Dashboard
-  - [x] Show current status of Peers.
-  - [x] Show IPTables rules along with the counters for various chains.
-- [x] Authentication
-- [x] Configuration of Client Peer
-  - [x] Display QR-code for scanning using camera on the client device.
-  - [x] Download and share ".conf" file with the client device.
-  - [x] Ability to send configuration files for peers by email by single click.

 ## Sending tunnel information using email
 The ".conf" file and the QR code can be sent to the peers via email.
 If the email address is entered in the Peer information, user can send the files by just click of a button.
 But for this, a few more parameters need to be passed as environment variables to the docker container.